ulbanata/algo_book/big_o_notation/why_efficiency_matters.md

 What we're looking at above is a table that shows the number of calculations that need to be done for different Big O algorithms. **n** shows the number of entries we are working with (such as elements in an array or number of nodes in a tree).
 The Big Os show the corresponding number of calculations needed to run the algorithm.

-Wow, it looks like O(n<sup>2</sup>) takes a lot of time to run that algorithm!
+It looks like O(n<sup>2</sup>) takes a lot of time to run that algorithm!
 But how long does it really take?
-Let's use some time to find out.
+Let's make an assumption on how long the method takes to find out.
 We'll say that each calculation takes 1 millisecond (1 ms) to run.
 Plugging that into our table results in the following amounts of time to finish each algorithm.
 Notice the units that are associated with each cell!

 <table>
 <caption>Table 4</caption>